newatoms/beta/projects/automation/post.md

 The statistics were based on a paper done by researchers at Oxford University.
 The paper is called [The Future of Employment: How
-Susceptible Are Jobs to Computerisation?](http://www.oxfordmartin.ox.ac.uk/downloads/academic/The_Future_of_Employment.pdf) So how do they measure this you might ask?
+Susceptible Are Jobs to Computerisation?](http://www.oxfordmartin.ox.ac.uk/downloads/academic/The_Future_of_Employment.pdf) So how did they measure this you might ask?
 See for yourself:

 **These are the variables, used in the paper, that serve as indicators of bottlenecks to computerisation:**